jajvirta/jajvirta/TDD-sleep.md

 ## Honing into the circadian cycle

 After a normal night of sleep, the alertness right after waking up is not very consistent.
-Especially if the person is woken by an alarm clock.
+Especially if the person is woken up by an alarm clock.
 If we had a more comprehensive API and testing framework we could write a check for the early morning too: